Motley Fool Rule Breakers Review: Is It Worth It?

 S&P 500 Index FundPassive investors~0.03% expense ratioMarket returns, no stock selection

-If you want even more aggressive growth and can handle even more volatility, Rule Breakers is the tool built for that job.
+If you want the high-vol disruptor sleeve and can handle even more volatility, Rule Breakers is the tool built for that job.
+It is not a $99 standalone.
+It is the aggressive half of a $299 Epic stack.

 Final Verdict: Is Rule Breakers Worth It?